 Oxygen Sensor Basics

-In a nutshell, the oxygen sensor helps the PCM (Powertrain Control Module = Fuel Injection Computer) regulate how much fuel is injected into the engine.
+The oxygen sensor is tasked with the job of helping the PCM (Powertrain Control Module = Fuel Injection Computer) fine tune the amount of fuel that's being injected into the cylinders.

 Here are some more specifics:

-- If the PCM, in your car (or mini-van) is injecting too much fuel, the oxygen sensor reacts by producing a voltage above 0.500 Volts.
-This voltage can go as high as 0.900 to 1.0 Volt.
+As the engine runs, the PCM is constantly injecting fuel.
+If it injects too much, the oxygen sensor reacts by producing a voltage above 0.500 Volts.
+Depending on how Rich the Air/Fuel Mixture, this voltage can go as high as 0.900 to 1.0 Volt.

-- As the PCM starts to inject less fuel, sometimes it goes too far and doesn't inject enough.
-Here again the O2 sensor saves the day by reporting a voltage that can go as low as 0.050 to 0.100 Volts.
+As the PCM starts to inject less fuel, it may go too far and not inject enough.
+The resulting Lean condition will make the O2 sensor produce and report a voltage below 0.500 Volts.
+Depending on how Lean the air/fuel mixture is, the O2 Sensor's voltage can go as low as 0.050 to 0.100 Volts.

-- With your scan tool in Live Data mode, you'll be able to see these Lean and Rich Conditions switching back and forth and this is how I'm gonna' show you how to test them.
+All of these oxygen sensor voltages changes can be easily observed with a scan tool in Live Data mode, and this is how I'm gonna' show you how to test them.

-O2 SENSOR TEST: Creating A Rich Condition With Carb Spray
+O2 SENSOR TEST: Manually Inducing A Rich Condition

 To test the oxygen sensor (O2S11), the very first thing you'll do is to induce a Rich condition.

-Once the carb spray hits the engine cylinders (and gets burned), you'll get an instant Rich condition, and if the O2 sensor is any good, it'll react by producing a maximum voltage or 0.900 Volts +, which you'll be able to confirm on your scan tool (in Live Data mode).
+Once the carb spray hits the engine cylinders, you'll get an instant Rich condition which will make the O2 sensor respond by producing its maximum voltage (0.900 Volts +) and you'll be able to see this on your scan tool (in Live Data mode).

 Alright, this is what you'll need to do:

-What you should see, if the engine has been idling for about 15 minutes, is the O2 Sensor switching between a Lean and Rich condition.
-This means that the O2 Sensor's voltage numbers will be moving between 0.100 and 0.900 Volts constantly.
+What you should see, if the engine has been idling for about 15 minutes, are the voltage numbers of the O2 Sensor moving between 0.100 and 0.900 Volts constantly.

 If the Voltage value stays fixed, don't worry about this yet, continue to the next step.